 The runners up – still good, but maybe not the best.

 AIR-LOCK Strike Indicator

-I find the lightweight foam construction easier casting than the likes of a hard plastic thingamabobber, but they are still more noticeable than a pinch of yarn.
+I find the lightweight foam indicators like the Air-lock to be easier to cast than the likes of a hard plastic Thingamabobber.
+In saying that, nothing beats a pinch of yarn.
 The larger sizes can be challenging to roll over in windy conditions.
 I also found it a bit difficult to smoothly roll cast.
-The nut jutting out can also tangle the line at times.
+The nut jutting out can tangle the line at times.

 The grey locking nut assists to camouflage the indicator when floating overhead, but it is still going to spook wary wild brown trout.
 Stock trout rarely seem to care.

 Apparently, they are now entirely biodegradable so losing one will not litter the environment with long lasting plastic, although I do find the plastic nuts are quite easy to drop and lose.
 If you really care about the environment it is still much better to use a cork or wool indicator.